zammad/zammad-documentation/install/univention.rst

 	"LDAP activated", "<empty>", "false"

-..
-Note:: ² Please note that the Zammad-LDAP integration is pre filled with authentication data and the group mapping ``Zammad-Admin`` to the Admin-Role and ``Zammad-Agent`` to the Agent-Role.
+.. note:: ² Please note that the Zammad-LDAP integration is pre filled with authentication data and the group mapping ``Zammad-Admin`` to the Admin-Role and ``Zammad-Agent`` to the Agent-Role.
 You can use those security groups.
   LDAP synchronization is disabled during installation, as activating it would disable the installation wizard of Zammad, which is needed to setup your Zammad instance properly.

-..
-Note:: ³ Please note that these settings are updated automatically, if you update FQDN and Port settings within the :doc:`/install/univention/app-settings` .
+.. note:: ³ Please note that these settings are updated automatically, if you update FQDN and Port settings within the :doc:`/install/univention/app-settings` .

 First steps you should consider
 ===============================

 The most important part is obvious: Run the wizard and insert the information for your admin account.

-..
-Warning:: If the email address is used within UCS, you need to ensure that your user account within UCS has the needed Admin-Group, as otherwise a LDAP synchronization will downgrade your user account to the setup role!
+.. warning:: If the email address is used within UCS, you need to ensure that your user account within UCS has the needed Admin-Group, as otherwise a LDAP synchronization will downgrade your user account to the setup role!

 You can now enter your company name and upload a company logo, if you want to. (the company name is mandatory).
 The system URL has been set by our installation routine already, you should be good to continue without changing it.

-..
-Note:: Changing the system URL might lead to broken links within notification mails.
+.. note:: Changing the system URL might lead to broken links within notification mails.

 For the notification sender, you should use SMTP, as the Docker container does not come with any sendmail or local MTA.
 If you choose local MTA, Zammad will not be able to send you any notifications.